 The History Of Cajun Easter ‘Egg Pocking’ Or ‘Egg Pacque’

-It’s commonly thought, at least around here, that Cajuns are the only ones who pock eggs.
+It's commonly thought, at least around here in South Louisiana, that Cajuns are the only ones who pock eggs at Easter.
 The game, however, has been around for many centuries.
 When I was a kid, my older brother Greig was the egg pocking, or egg knocking as we called it, champion of our family for about 12 years until we discovered he had a marble egg.

 According to Suite101.com, the most common suggestion as to the origin of this game is with the Greeks.
 They call the game "Tsougrisma" meaning "clinking together" or "clashing."
 Greek tradition uses hard-boiled eggs, dyed red, and involves two players.
 While the Greek version holds no real rule book, other European versions have some specific rules.
 In Lebanon, the egg is chosen very carefully.
 Then the players decide how the egg will be held and how much of the shell will be shown.
 Once those rules are established, they clink the ends of the eggs together just as the Greeks do.
 If both of the ends are cracked, that person is the loser.